 That is a description of New Zealand, my home.
 I once believed nothing on earth could compare to New Zealand's natural splendor, until I discovered Northern Panama two years ago.
 It’s amazing, but the exact same description applies to Northern Panama.
 Importantly, the Panamanian people share the same commitment of New Zealanders to preserving their land.

-Whilst we have made changes, our team is fully committed to preserving the magic of Cala Mia, which has earned consistently outstanding Travel Advisor Ratings,including the 2016 Traveler's Choice Award
+Our team is fully committed to preserving the magic of Cala Mia, which has earned consistently outstanding Travel Advisor Ratings, including the 2016, 2017 & 2018 Traveler's Choice Award

 Come see for yourself.

 David Fraser & The Cala Mia Team